 Tottenham Hotspur Experience

 The Tottenham Hotspur Experience: an architecturally stunning gateway to the stadium, accommodating the largest retail space for any football club in Europe, a museum and a rooftop café.
 With a 100-seat atrium, it is also the venue for various events throughout the year.
 The most impressive and eye-catching part is the 12m high glass box with a huge LED screen hanging in the middle.
-In close harmony with architect Populous and consultant BuroHappold Octatube realized the challenging architecture of the façade of this building.
+In close harmony with architect Populous and consultant BuroHappold Octatube realised the challenging architecture of the façade of this building.

 Bespoke cast iron